C.H. Robinson: Acquisitions

 TMC, a division of C.H.
 Robinson, provides support for C.H.
-Robinson’s network through its Managed TMS a combination of global transportation management system (TMS) software and logistics process management.
+Robinson’s network through its Managed TMS, a combination of global transportation management system (TMS) software, and logistics management.

-To connect its shipping and logistics services with the global e-commerce market and expand its opportunities in less than truckload markets, the company acquired Freightquote, a privately owned online transportation broker that provides shipping rate comparisons for national and regional freight carriers, in 2015.
+In 2015, the company connected its shipping and logistics services to expand into less-than-truckload markets; it acquired the company Freightquote, a privately owned online transportation broker.

 C.H.
 Robinson acquired Prime Distribution Services on January 28, 2020, for $225 million.
-The acquisition gave the company services in retail consolidation, including distribution, fulfillment, and inventory management, totaling 2.6 million square feet of warehousing.
+This purchase moved the company into warehouse management with a total of 2.6 million square feet of warehouse space.